The Running Man (1963 film): Reception

 The Monthly Film Bulletin wrote: "The credits look promising – Reed, Krasker, Mortimer, Alwyn – and an intelligent suspense novel as a foundation: exactly the sort of team from which one might expect a fast, slick thriller. ...
 But there seems to be something about the panoramic screen, especially when it is coupled with colour, that seduces film-makers into filling it with irrelevant local colour and drawing the whole proceedings out to a length that matches its width.
 The Running Man begins to conform to this pattern even before it reaches Spain. ...
 Nevertheless, emphasis remains largely on plot development, but the pace is slow, leaving time during "picturesque" interludes for thought about the absurdities of the story. ...
 Robert Krasker has photographed all this in glowing Technicolor, but William Alwyn's music seems to have been designed for the lively thriller which has not materialised."

 Kine Weekly wrote: "The quietly ironical tone of the whole film is set right at the start at a family gathering after a memorial service to the 'late' Rex Black.
 The character of Black is also established early and there is no doubt that Laurence Harvey enjoys the creation of this so-charming cad, Rex.
 His switches from gay abandon to vicious acquisitiveness are done with ease, but he is less at home with his fake Australian accent.
-By contrast, Lee Remick, as Stella, has litile to do but look wide-eyed and worried, but this she does well and does also give occasional hints of deeper capabiliies. ...
+By contrast, Lee Remick, as Stella, has little to do but look wide-eyed and worried, but this she does well and does also give occasional hints of deeper capabilities. ...
 There are times when Carol Reed's direction, particularly of the chase scenes, has almost Hitchcockian flamboyance and the scene where Stephens car is forced over the precipice is produced with exciting realism.
 The director displays his virtuosity in handling his main characters and the photography takes full advantage of the gaiety of the Spanish backgrounds."